Rkabacoff/qacReg/README.md

 ## Example

-Here is a basic example:
+Here are two basic examples.
+Read the Getting Started vignettes for more information.

 ``` r
 library(qacReg)